 In this type of channel partnership, the vendor maintains ownership and ongoing management of customers.

 Now that you know what channel sales partners are, the next step is to profit from your channel partners.

-To profit from channel partners, you need to have a solid onboarding and training of partners program combined with a well-thought-out partnership strategy.
+To do this, you need to have a solid partner onboarding and training program, combined with a well-thought-out partnership strategy.

 Below are five steps you can take to make your channel partners profitable.

 A well-thought-out partnership strategy can lead to improved sales and profitability.
 You shouldn’t choose partners randomly, but understand what channel partners want and favorability with your business.

 To know the ideal partner, ask yourself these questions: